Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Georgia Institute of Technology

-Georgia Tech requires all UAS operations to be approved by the Environmental Health & Safety (EH&S) department.
-Georgia Tech operates active drone research programs under FAA Certificate of Authorization (COA).
-Bobby Dodd Stadium operates under a federal stadium TFR during home football games.
+Georgia Tech requires all UAS operations to be approved by Environmental Health & Safety (EH&S) department.
+Tech operates active drone research programs under FAA Certificate of Authorization (COA).
+Bobby Dodd Stadium has federal stadium TFR during Yellow Jackets games.

-Restrictions: EH&S approval required for all operations.
-Bobby Dodd Stadium TFR during events.
-Research programs operate under FAA COA.
+Restrictions: EH&S approval required for all campus flights.
+Bobby Dodd Stadium TFR: 3 nautical miles, 3,000 feet MSL during Yellow Jackets home games.
+Research operations under FAA COA have expanded permissions.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.